Winter walks at Brockhampton

-Bare trees and scattered dew gives a whole new beauty to Brockhampton Estate.
+Bare trees and scattered dew gives a whole new beauty to Brockhampton.
 See nature in a whole different light when you spend the day here this winter.

-The sweeping views as you enter Brockhampton Estate are pretty impressive.
+The sweeping views as you enter Brockhampton are pretty impressive.
 The clear and crisp winter skies allow you to look out over the estate overlooking hills and dingles, why not wrap up and get exploring?

 This time of year is ideal to watch wildlife.
 Ducks are in their colourful winter plumage; keep an eye out for winter migratory birds such as Tufted ducks and Pochards on our pools as well as our usual Mallards, sitting pretty on the moat.

 Songbirds such as Thrush, Starlings and Redwing can be spotted throughout the orchards and estate, looking rather impressive in their winter finery.
 Also watch to see if you can spot a Jay, these colourful birds are easier to spot in winter with the branches being bare.
 You often hear Jays before you see them, with their laughter-like call.